Developmental Meetings

 What are developmental meetings?

-A developmental meeting is a meeting to think about how to do things better.
-The format and atmosphere are different from a meeting to progress day-to-day matters.
-For example, a meeting where you ask people to say what they think about a topic while everyone else listens would be a developmental meeting.
+A developmental meeting is a meeting designed to enhance collaboration and improve how you work together.
+Its format and atmosphere are different from those of a meeting to progress day-to-day matters.
 You need to help people share their thoughts and feelings easily and openly.

 Why have developmental meetings?